sblantipodi/firefly_luciferin/README.md

 [![IMAGE ALT TEXT HERE](https://github.com/sblantipodi/pc_ambilight/blob/master/data/img/pc_ambilight.png)](https://www.youtube.com/watch?v=68pnR5HMCTU)

 ## Configuration
-As soon as you start the software it creates a `FastScreenCapture.yaml` file in your documents folder, please configure it and you are ready to go.
+As soon as you start the software it creates a `FastScreenCapture.yaml` file in your documents folder, you can configure it manually or via user interface.
-You can configure this settings via GUI or via file as you prefer.
+If you don't know how to configure it, just use the default settings.

 ![IMAGE ALT TEXT HERE](https://github.com/sblantipodi/JavaFastScreenCapture/blob/OptionDialog-AutoLedMatrix/data/img/settings_screen.png)